 Written by Beatrix Immenkamp (7th edition, updated on 28.7.2021),

-Stakeholders are divided over the incorporation of human rights considerations, with the technology industry particularly concerned that it might lose out to non-European competitors.
 On 17 January 2018, based on the INTA committee’s report on the legislative proposal, the European Parliament adopted its position for trilogue negotiations.
 For its part, the Council adopted its negotiating mandate on 5 June 2019, and on the basis of this mandate, the Council Presidency began negotiations with the European Parliament’s delegation on 21 October 2019.
 Trilogue negotiations ended on 9 November 2020, with agreement on a final compromise text.
 Endorsed by the INTA committee on 30 November, the Parliament is expected to vote in plenary on 25 March 2021.
 The Regulation was published in the Official Journal on 11 June 2021 and enters into force on 8 September 2021.

 |Proposal for a Regulation of the European Parliament and of the Council setting up a Union regime for the control of exports, transfer, brokering, technical assistance and transit of dual-use items (recast).|

 |Committees responsible:||International Trade (INTA)||COM(2016) 616 of 28.9.2016, 2016/0295(COD)

 Ordinary legislative procedure (COD) (Parliament and Council on equal footing – formerly ‘co-decision’)